 Many people are aware, to some degree, of the work of Maria Montessori or, to a lesser degree, Rudolf Steiner, founder of Waldorf schools.
 There are many more examples of course, and Canada is home to more than you might imagine: people who thought that education could be better and decided to do something about it.

-Venta Preparatory Academy was established in 1981 by Dr. Agatha Sidlauskas who, at 103, remains the figurehead of the school.
+Venta Preparatory Academy, in Ottawa, Ontario was established in 1981 by Dr. Agatha Sidlauskas who, at 103, remains the figurehead of the school.
 She was born in Lithuania in 1914, and had a front row seat for more history than she perhaps cared to see.
 Truly, she has lived an amazing life.
 As a child she was curious, nature oriented, and forthright—all things that didn’t bode well in Eastern European schools of the time.
 Later, working in the Italian Embassy in Vilnius, she was accused, at gunpoint, by a KGB agent of being a spy.
 She studied child psychology with a specific attention to school success—why some students did well while others didn’t, and worked with children on local pediatric psychiatric wards.

 Her life in Canada began the moment she disembarked at Pier 21 in 1948, a refugee with a trunk full of books and little else.
 She worked as a domestic in Montreal, later becoming a nurse’s aid in the pediatric wards of General Hospital in Ottawa.
 "I connected with the children and found some success,” she said.
 “There were children who were bright but suffering.
 They had no joie de vivre.
 Something had to be done."